plebanip/teadal-node-demo/README.md

 We recommend to deploy a TEADAL node on a machine with 8 cores, 32 GB memory, 100GB storage.
 Depending on the TEADAL tools installed less or more than these resources could be required.

-If you want to deploy your TEADAL node follow the instructions in this [Quickstart document](docs/QuickStart.md)
+To deploy a TEADAL node follow this [Teadal Node Installation guide](docs/InstallTeadalNode.md)

+To add a TEADAL node follow [Teadal Tool Installation guide](docs/InstallTeadalTools.md)